To Pay Down Or Save? A Question Of Net Worth.

-A great first goal as you’re starting out is to have a positive net worth, to own more than you owe.
+Maybe you are a business owner and can relate this to keeping the balance sheet in the positive.
+A great first goal as you’re starting out is to be in the positive, to own more than you owe.

-Here are some examples for ways people increase their worth:
+Here are some examples for ways people increase this:

 Example 1: GRADUAL

-This is probably the most common way to increase your net worth.
+This is probably the most common way to increase this.

 Increase Assets: You save money into your retirement accounts each paycheck.